-Member States shall ensure that additional certification for intra-Community trade in animals of susceptible species or products derived from such animals required in accordance with this Directive shall be continued until the foot-and-mouth disease and infection free status of the Member State or part of the territory of a Member State has been recovered in accordance with Articles 60 and 61.
+61. The competent authority shall ensure that additional certification for intra-Community trade in animals of susceptible species or products derived from such animals required in accordance with these rules shall be continued until the foot-and-mouth disease and infection free status of Malta or part of the territory, has been recovered in accordance with rules 58 and 59.

-Movement of vaccinated animals of susceptible species after the recovery of the foot-and-mouth disease and infection-free status
+Movement of vaccinated animals of susceptible species after the recovery of the footand-mouth disease and infection-free status

-1. The dispatch from one Member State to another Member State of animals of susceptible species vaccinated against footand-mouth disease shall be prohibited.
+62. (1) The dispatch from Malta to another Member State of animals of susceptible species vaccinated against foot-and-mouth disease, shall be prohibited.

-2. By way of derogation from the prohibition in paragraph 1, it may be decided in accordance with the procedure referred to in Article 89(2) to adopt specific measures with regard to vaccinated animals of susceptible species kept in zoos and included in a programme for wildlife conservation or kept on premises for farm animal resources that have been listed by the competent authorities as breeding nucleus of animals indispensable for the survival of the breed, subject to appropriate provisions in the Animal Health Code of the OIE.
+(2) By way of derogation from the prohibition in sub-rule (1), the competent authority it may be decided in accordance with the procedure referred to in rule 78(1) to adopt specific measures with regard to vaccinated animals of susceptible species kept in zoos and included in a programme for wildlife conservation or kept on premises for farm animal resources, that have been listed by the competent authority as breeding nucleus of animals indispensable for the survival of the breed, subject to appropriate provisions in the Animal Health Code of the OIE.